-Read scenes from the play together.
-You can compete to see who reads various parts best or just enjoy the beautiful language.
-Suggested portions to read are: Act One, Scene III through the exit of Laertes; Act Two, Scene II, beginning at line 575; Act Three, Scene I, beginning at line 56; Act Three, Scene II through the exit of the Players and Act Four, Scene IV.
-After you have read several scenes, see the movie again.
+For classes that will not read the entire play, TWM suggests reading at least the following scenes: Act One, Scene III through the exit of Laertes; Act Two, Scene II, beginning at line 575; Act Three, Scene I, beginning at line 56; Act Three, Scene II through the exit of the Players and Act Four, Scene IV. — After the class has read several scenes, watch them in the movie.

 LINKS TO THE INTERNET